What is Speedcubing?

 People across the world practice speedcubing with one goal in common – to set their ultimate speed Cube time.
 Why don’t you have a go!

 How quickly can you solve the Rubik’s Cube?
 (Find out how to solve the 3x3 Rubik's Cube here.)
 Maybe you soon could achieve the fastest Rubik’s Cube time ever and be crowned the King or Queen of Cubing?

-The current record held for the fastest solve of the Rubik’s Cube is currently 4.22 seconds by Feliks Zemdegs from Australia, who beat his previous record of an already impressive 4.59 seconds at the Cambodia Open this year.
-A robot however has solved the Rubik’s Cube this year in an incredible 0.38 seconds!!
+The current record held for the fastest solve of the Rubik’s Cube is currently 4.22 seconds by Yusheng Du, who beat the record of Feliks Zemdegs by 0.75 seconds.
+A robot, however, has solved the Rubik’s Cube this year in an incredible 0.38 seconds!!

 Competitions are held globally ranging from small localised events to larger opens.
 European champs leading up to an ultimate world championship every two years where thousands of cubers fly in to try and beat their personal best time, and be crowned the new world record holder or current world champion.